 General YouTube Statistics

-Here’s a closer look at some of the most impressive YouTube stats.
+Here’s a closer look at some of the most impressive YouTube stats:

 How many YouTube channels are there?

-That said, there’s still plenty of room for brands to make a splash with their own content channel.
-Learn more in our blog post on how to create and manage a YouTube channel.
+Learn more in our blog post on how to create and manage a YouTube channel!

 How many people use YouTube?